 Our unique garden lounge offers a place to visit with friends, a quiet hideaway to read a book or just to doze off and relax after a day of shopping or touring in St. Augustine.
 Enjoy an after dinner drink and cigar in the loggia amidst the fresh St. Augustine evening breeze.
 The propane fire pit adds a cozy romance.

-The Peace and Plenty Inn Bed and Breakfast Inn of St. Augustine, FL was built in the early 1890's by Conrad Decher.
+The house was built in the early 1890's by Conrad Decher.
 Mr. Decher was a wealthy German who immigrated to Boston.
 He and his wife, Sophie, came to St. Augustine for the social seasons (January through March).
 He built the first Bridge of Lions for his train line to service the beach area.
-The inn fell upon hard times at several stages of its life.
-It was painstakingly restored between 1996 and 2001 by the current Innkeepers - we have the scars to prove it!.
-The work was chronicled on Home and Garden Television and the Inn is now a shining example of Florida's Victorian architecture and a bygone era of dazzling wealth and privilege.
+The home fell upon hard times at several stages of its life but was painstakingly restored between 1996 and 2001 by the current owners, the Terrell family - we have the scars to prove it!
+The work was chronicled on HGTV's "If Walls Could Talk" and the inn is now a shining example of Florida's Victorian architecture and a bygone era of dazzling wealth and privilege.

-The Peace and Plenty Inn of St. Augustine FL, may be over 110 years old but she is young by St. Augustine standards!
-In 1513, when Ponce de León first saw Florida, near the mouth of the St. Johns River, the flowers were in full Easter bloom so he called it La Florida (the flowering).
+The inn may be over 110 years old but she is young by St. Augustine standards!
+In 1513, when Ponce de León first saw Florida near the mouth of the St. Johns River, the flowers were in full Easter bloom so he called it La Florida (the flowering).
 Although de León did not stay long, the name has never left us.

 In 1562, a French Huguenot settlement at the mouth of the St. Johns River was considered to be a serious enough threat by Philip II of Spain for him to send an expedition to rout it.
 That expedition, led by Pedro Menéndez de Avilés, succeeded and then moved down the coast.
 Menéndez left a small force in the natural harbor of "St. Augustín."
 On that site, on September 8, 1565, Menéndez officially claimed Florida in the name of Spain.
 The native Timucuans looked on in disbelief.